krishnamallik12/CRM-Sales-Analytics/README.md

 - Where is active pipeline dying and how much is it worth?
 - Are we losing deals because of bad leads, or because we can't close?
 - Which accounts and products are worth our sales effort?
-**Dataset:** 8,800 sales opportunities across 4 tables, covering March–December 2017 across three regional offices.
+**Dataset:** 8,800 sales opportunities across 4 tables, covering October 2016–December 2017 across three regional offices.

 ---